matthieugomez/EconPDEs.jl/README.md

 # Boundary Conditions
 In case the volatility of the state variable is zero at the boundaries of the state space, there is no need for supplementary boundary conditions.

-In all other cases, I assume that the derivative of the value function is zero at the boundaries.
-This is the right boundary condition if boundaries are reflecting (i.e. models in which the state space is theorically unbounded, but needs to be bounded for numerical solution)
+If the second derivative is needed at the boundary, I construct it assuming that the first derivative is zero outside the boundary.
+This is the right boundary condition if boundaries are reflecting (i.e. models in which the state space is theorically unbounded, but needs to be bounded for numerical solution).
+One can easily specify different second derivatives at the boundary (see examples in consumpion-saving models).

-To specify different boundary conditions, see examples in the consumption-saving models or in the investment model in the `BoltonChenWang` model.
+To specify different boundary conditions, see the investment model in the `BoltonChenWang` model.